-Grades 11-12 Students will study and investigate biomes of the world from terrestrial to aquatic communities as well as the interaction of the organisms in those biomes with their environment.
+Students will study and investigate biomes of the world from terrestrial to aquatic communities as well as the interaction of the organisms in those biomes with their environment.
 Students will also explore all aspects of environmental science including problems in the environment caused by human interactions and their possible solutions.
 Students will demonstrate skills associated with environmentally responsible and ecologically minded consumers.

-(03068) AP Environmental Science Prereq: Currently enrolled or completed Grade 12 Chemistry & Algebra II
+(03068) AP Environmental Science

+Coreq: Chemistry and Algebra II

-1 credit, see page 28-29 This course will provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
+This course will provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary; it embraces a wide variety of topics.